saliormoon/Cookbook/recipes/UsingArangoDBMesosphere.md

-# ArangoDB on Apache Mesos using Docker containers
+# ArangoDB on Mesosphere using Marathon and Dockers

 ## Problem